 Devops Engineer Interviews

-Frequently asked questions about the roles and responsibilities of a devops engineer
+Frequently asked questions about the role and responsibilities of DevOps engineers

 DevOps stands for development and operations, so DevOps engineers bridge the gap between software development and IT operations.
 Every day, the DevOps engineer makes sure the software runs smoothly and collaborates with other team members to make sure everything is operational.